 Zinnia flowers are one of my all time favorites!
-They are colorful, very easy to grow, and there are a ton of varieties.
-They do well in planters and window boxes as well.
-They do best when sowed directly in the ground versus transplanting seedlings.
-Make sure to plant them after all threat of frost is gone.
+They are colorful, very easy to grow annuals, and there are a several varieties.
+The shorter varieties do well in planters and window boxes as well.

 These flowers might look fragile, but they are hardy and usually reseed themselves each year.
 They can even grow in poor soil.
 In fact, they prefer it.
 Don't worry about fertilizing these guys.
 They won't like it much.
 I love their feathery leaves!
 They can get pretty tall and make great cut flowers.
 I grew a cut flower garden last year and loved it!

 Everyone knows about petunias!
 They are a great container plant.
 If you have hanging baskets, window boxes, or planters on your patio, these are a great option.
 There are even some trailing varieties.
 Petunias are very fragrant flowers and smell amazing.
-They are heat tolerant and like the sun, although they can tolerate some shade.
+These beautiful blooms are heat tolerant and like the sun, although they can tolerate some shade.

 Sunflowers are so easy to grow from seed!
 They can tolerate just about any soil type.
 There are so many different varieties that range in height.
 While you can grow varieties that are shorter, my favorite kind to grow are the ones that grow 6-8 feet tall.
 The flowers are the size of dinner plates and the seeds are edible too!
 There are a range of colors from white to yellow to orange and red.
 They are best planted as seed directly into the ground.
 They don't transplant well.
 These easy annuals are so cheerful!

-Sweet Alyssum and great in planters and as a border to flowerbeds or rock gardens.
+Sweet Alyssum looks great in container gardens as well as a border to flowerbeds or rock gardens.
 The small flowers come in a variety of pinks and purples and white.
 It is a low growing plant with tiny little blossoms.
 In some regions this can be a perennial but in most places it is a really hardy annual.
 It is one of the easiest annual flowers.
 You can find these easy to grow annuals at any garden center.

-This annual comes in white, red, purple, and pink.
-It is another one that does well in containers.
+This annual comes in various colors like white, red, purple, and pink.
+It is another annual that does well in containers.
 It is heat tolerant, pest resistant, and blooms all summer.
 The annual verbena is low growing and spreads out a bit as the season goes.

 These were always a favorite of mine as a kid.
 I loved pinching them to make them "talk".
 They come in so many colors and heights.
 Most snapdragons available in your local nursery will be dwarf varieties.
 In warmer climates, they can be perennials but since they prefer cooler temps (night lows in the 40s and daytime highs in the 70s) they are usually grown as an annual.
 Snapdragons prefer full sun.
 They are a great addition to any flower bed.
 You could even add them to your vegetable gardens to attract pollinators.

 Impatiens and Sunpatiens

-Impatiens love shade or at least partial shade, so if you have a north facing flowerbed these will do great there.
+Impatiens love shade or at least partial shade, so if you have a north facing flower bed these will do great there.
 They are one of the few that thrive in shade which makes them a popular anual.
 They need moist (not overly wet) soil.
-If you love the look of impatiens but want them in the sun, Sunpatients are for you!
+If you love the look of impatiens but want them in the sun, Sunpatiens are for you!

 This was the first flower I ever grew.
 When I was little my mom gave me a packet of seeds and a little corner of your flowerbed.
 I think the round leaves are just as interesting and pretty as the flowers themselves!
 Both the leaves and the flowers are edible.
 These easy to grow annuals come in a range of warm colors from bright orange to creamy yellow, to red.
 There are vining varieties available that look great growing up a trellis.
 They actually do better in poor soil so don't fertilize.

 Sweet Potato Vine

-This a favorite for planters and window boxes due to the trailing.
-It over hangs in such a beautiful way and really fills out a planter.
-I have seen it in flowerbeds as well.
+This a favorite for planters and window boxes due to the trailing nature of the plant.
+It overhangs in such a beautiful way and really fills out a planter.
+I have seen it in flower beds as well.
 They like the heat so plant in a sunny spot.
 There are bright green and purple varieties.

 Who doesn't love pansies?
 They do well in cold weather and struggle in the heat.
-Plant them in the fall and enjoy them into the spring!
+Plant them in the fall and enjoy them well into the spring!
 They are one of the first things to bloom in the spring.

-Do you have any annual flowers that are easy to grow that you would have added to the list?
+Do you have any easy to grow annuals that are easy to grow that you would have added to the list?
 I'd love to hear what you think!

 Pin for later: